Business

 This course will explore how marketing and entrepreneurship affect and are affected by one another.
 Concepts from each of the two areas will be examined to determine how concepts apply to, and how the concepts can aid, in the practice of one another.

-BUS 361: Social Media and Marketing
+BUS 361: Digital Marketing

 Credits 3